usc-isi-bass/AutoCPS/fsw/README.md

 * Different S-curve functions to do navigation with
 * Different heuristics to choose the waypoints from (e.g. must we hit the waypoints or just pass by them?)
-* Limits on the behavior of the physical system

 ### attitude